sinilomv/java_word_chain_puzzle/README.md

 ### WORD CHAIN PUZZLE ###

-This class work with dictionary wordlist.txt and you may use words :
+Class WordChains/src/Chain.java works with dictionary wordlist.txt, and you may use words :

 * lead => gold
 * ruby => code